Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 -  **id**: this member is mandatory and it must match the value of the *id* member in the *request* message.
 -  **result**: its value is determined by the method invoked on the server.
-   In case the connection is rejected, it's returned an message with a *rejected* attribute containing an message with a *code* and *message* attributes with the reason why the session was not accepted, and no sessionId is defined.
+   In case the connection is rejected, it's returned a message with a *rejected* attribute containing a message with a *code* and *message* attributes with the reason why the session was not accepted, and no sessionId is defined.